 Checkup and prescriptions

 If you have a prescription for an ongoing condition and will travel with medications, ask your doctor to give you the name of equivalent drugs to have your prescription filled in Canada.
-Note that IEC travel health insurance plans don’t usually cover pre-existing conditions.
 Remember to follow the Government of Canada’s rules, however, and do not bring more than a 90-day supply of medication with you.

 You also need a current, valid prescription to buy contact lenses.
-If you don’t have one, you’ll need to take a vision test (and fees apply!).
-Note that visits to the optometrist or other eye care providers aren’t covered by your travel insurance in this case because vision care is a “pre-existing condition.”
+If you don’t have a prescription, you’ll need to take a vision test (and fees apply!).
+Visits to the optometrist or other eye care providers aren’t covered by your travel insurance because vision care is a “pre-existing condition.”
+Note that IEC travel health insurance plans don’t always cover pre-existing conditions.

-It’s also a good idea to have a dental checkup before leaving.
-Dental care is expensive and generally not fully covered by travel insurance policies.
+It’s a good idea to have a dental checkup before leaving, as dental care in Canada is expensive and generally not fully covered by travel insurance policies.
+Basically, make an appointment with every health provider you see regularly at home to cover your bases before your trip abroad!

 Recommended vaccines